Religious exclusivism: Hinduism

+Although Hindu sages such as Sri Ramakrishna Paramhansa and Sri Ramana Maharshi have the approach that all religions contain the truth and lead to the same ultimate goal, some Hindus have stated that this universalism is contrary to Hinduism.

 Islam

-Muslims believe that Islam is the original and primordial faith, or fitrah, that was revealed to Muhammad.
-Muslims maintain that previous messages and revelations have been partially changed or corrupted over time and consider the Quran to be the unaltered and the final revelation from Allah.
+Muslims believe that Allah revealed the Qur'an to Muhammad.
+Other Islamic books considered to be revealed by God before the Quran, mentioned by name in the Quran are the Tawrat (Torah, תּוֹרָה) revealed to the prophets and messengers amongst the Children of Israel, the Zabur (Psalms) revealed to Dawud (David) and the Injil (the Gospel) revealed to Isa (Jesus).
+The Quran also mentions God having revealed the Scrolls of Abraham and the Scrolls of Moses.
+Most Muslims, however, maintain that previous messages and revelations have been partially changed or corrupted over time and consider the Quran to be the unaltered and the final revelation from Allah.
 Religious concepts and practices include the five pillars of Islam, which are basic concepts and obligatory acts of worship, and following Islamic law, which touches on virtually every aspect of life and society, encompassing everything from banking and welfare, to warfare and the environment.

-Islam began its history with an exclusivist attitude toward polytheist religions, but an inclusivist attitude toward monotheists, including Christians and Jews.
-Believers in the oneness of God were given the status of dhimmi, conferring on them certain rights, including the right to practice their religions openly and not to be pressured to accept Islam.

 In practice, however, neither the inclusion of Jews and Christians nor militant exclusivism toward "pagans" was always practiced.
 Trinitarian Christians were accused of idolatry because of their veneration of icons and were also sometimes treated as polytheists because of the doctrines of the Trinity and the Incarnation.
-Jews generally fared better than Christians under Islamic rule.
-Jews and Christians are viewed largely favorably as compared to any other religion.

-The basic attitude of Islam toward other religions remains unchanged today, and certain Islamic nations, such as Saudi Arabia and Iran, are more exclusivistic toward other religions than are others, such as Indonesia and Egypt.

-Islam does accept sincere Jews, Christians, and Sabians as people "of the Book" along with Muslims.
+Islam sees sincere Jews, Christians, and Sabians as people "of the Book".